wEPac/ArduinO-ClocK/README.md

 A simple clock without RTC, based on:
   - 1 x Arduino Nano
   - 4 x MAX7219 8x8 Led Matrix
-  - 1 x Resistor Light Dependent
+  - 1 x Resistor Light Dependent (optional)
-  - 1 x passive Buzzer or Speaker
+  - 1 x passive Buzzer or Speaker (optional)

 RLD and Buzzer are optional.
 A base to learn or to build.